Funding has been allocated via the Department of Work and Pensions to help those families who are struggling financially in Surrey.

 Financial assistance will be available for food, fuel, water and other essentials, and will be distributed via organisations within the county who become aware of those families that are in financial crisis.

-How the latest funding of £5.3 million will be allocated:
+How the last funding of £5.3 million was allocated:

-• Approximately £2.5m of the fund will be used to enable the continued provision of food vouchers to eligible children over the half term break in May and over the Summer school holidays.
+- Approximately £2.5m of the fund was used to enable the continued provision of food vouchers to eligible children over the half term break in May and over the Summer school holidays.

-• £34,000 will be allocated to provide Energy Support for Care Leavers.
+- £34,000 was allocated to provide Energy Support for Care Leavers.

-• Surrey Crisis Fund will receive additional support of £100,000.
+- Surrey Crisis Fund received additional support of £100,000.
 See our webpage about the Surrey Crisis Fund.

-• Over £300,000 will be provided to support food banks, community fridges and food clubs.
+- Over £300,000 was provided to support food banks, community fridges and food clubs.
 Visit the Connect To Support Surrey website and search 'Food banks' for information on food banks in your area.

-• £435,000 will fund advice services via Citizens Advice, to help ensure residents are maximising their income effectively.
+- £435,000 funded advice services via Citizens Advice, to help ensure residents are maximising their income effectively.
 Their website can be found here Citizen's Advice.

-The county council is also distributing £280,000 of the Household Support Fund through some specific county wide charities to proactively try and reach as many people in need as possible, particularly targeting those charities that work with vulnerable or less well served communities.
+The county council also distributed £280,000 of the Household Support Fund through some specific county wide charities to proactively try and reach as many people in need as possible, particularly targeting those charities that work with vulnerable or less well served communities.
 These are:

 The remainder will be distributed via district and borough councils who will operate their own local application schemes.